augustinh22/msc_markdown/source/03_AppliedExample.md

 # Methods

-The workflow implemented here focuses on automation and big data, encompassing downloading Sentinel-2 data, re-formatting them, preliminarily classifying them with \acs{SIAM}™ (i.e. generating multiple information layers), indexing Sentinel-2 images and information layers into an implementation of the \ac{ODC} and ingesting information layers (\autoref{fig:workflow}).
+The workflow implemented here focuses on automation and big data, encompassing downloading Sentinel-2 data, re-formatting them, preliminarily classifying them with \acs{SIAM}™ (i.e. generating multiple information layers), indexing Sentinel-2 scenes and information layers into an implementation of the \ac{ODC} and ingesting information layers (\autoref{fig:workflow}).
 This process runs automatically every day for each of the three study area granules.
 The result is daily incorporation of the most recently available Sentinel-2 data, ready for analysis, including semantic queries.
 Queries are facilitated using Jupyter notebooks by accessing the ingested information layers produced by \acs{SIAM}™ via a Python \acs{API} for \ac{ODC} implementations.

 ![Automated workflow overview from download to queries and indicator extraction, which utilises the Python \acs{API}.
 Author's illustration. \label{fig:workflow}](source/figures/Workflow_helvetica.png)